Srinath Raghavan

 Srinath Raghavan is an Indian historian of contemporary history.
-He is a professor of history and international relations at Ashoka University and a senior fellow at the Carnegie Endowment for International Peace.
-He is also a visiting senior research fellow at the India Institute of the King's College London and previously, was a senior fellow at the Centre for Policy Research, specialising in contemporary and historical aspects of India’s foreign and security policies.
+He is a professor of history and international relations at Ashoka University, a senior fellow at the Carnegie Endowment for International Peace, and a visiting senior research fellow at the India Institute of King's College London.
+He was previously a senior fellow at the Centre for Policy Research, specialising in contemporary and historical aspects of India's foreign and security policies.

-Raghavan has authored and edited multiple books, which have been subject to critical acclaim. about India's strategic history, and has been a regular commentator on foreign and strategic affairs.
+Raghavan has written and edited several books about India's strategic history, and has been a regular commentator on foreign and strategic affairs.
 He is a recipient of the K. Subrahmanyam Award for Strategic Studies (2011) and the Infosys Prize for Social Sciences (2015).

 Life

 Srinath Raghavan was born in 1977.
 He studied in Hyderabad, Kolkata and Chennai, graduating with a bachelor's degree in physics from the University of Madras in 1997.

 Raghavan joined the Indian Army in 1997 as a commissioned officer in the infantry.
-He worked for six years in the Rajputana Rifles, serving in Sikkim, Rajasthan and Jammu and Kashmir.
-He termed his "short service" in the Army as an "extended break", during which he figured out his future direction.
+He served for six years in the Rajputana Rifles, in Sikkim, Rajasthan and Jammu and Kashmir.

-He entered the academia in 2003, studying at King's College London on an Inlaks scholarship.
+He entered academia in 2003, studying at King's College London on an Inlaks scholarship.
 He worked with Lawrence Freedman, Professor of War Studies at King's College, receiving an MA and PhD in War Studies.
 His Ph.D. dissertation was the basis of his first book, War and Peace in Modern India.